Caveana senuri

 Caveana senuri is a moth in the family Lecithoceridae.
-It is endemic to Taiwan.
+It is found in Taiwan.

 Description

 The wingspan is 17–18 mm.
 The forewings are light orange, clothed with dark-brown scales between veins.
 The hindwings are evenly clothed with dark-brown scales and light orange along veins.

 Etymology

-The species name is derived from the Korean term senuri (meaning a new country).
+The specific name is derived from the Korean term senuri (meaning a new country).